 To get in on this beneficial program, you only need to have not been a homeowner during the last three years.
 First-time home buyers and veterans who meet specific requirements don’t have to abide by this, though.

-- As a first-time home buyer, you’ll undoubtedly be thrust into financial situations that you’ve simply never come across before.
-The SmartAsset financial advisor matching tool can pair you with advisors that are located near you that understand this process, and can walk you through every step along the way.
-Take a few minutes to fill out the survey, and you’ll be automatically set up with as many as three such financial advisors based on your answers.
+As a first-time home buyer, you’ll undoubtedly be thrust into financial situations that you’ve simply never come across before.
+That’s why it may be a good idea to speak with a financial professional.
+The SmartAsset financial advisor matching tool can pair you with advisors in your area.
+Take a few minutes to answer some questions about your finances, and the tool will find local advisors who can meet your needs.

 Photo credit: ©iStock.com/venuestock, ©iStock.com/LightFieldStudios, ©iStock.com/zoranm